Adroiti/docs-for-code-review-tools/tfsec/azure-compute-ssh-authentication.md

-Pattern: Password authentication in use instead of SSH keys
+Pattern: Use of password authentication for Azure virtual machine

 Issue: -